 As Coordinator of the East Asian Studies Program, I manage the Program's events and the EAP Certificate Program for undergraduates and compile the Annual Report and Newsletter.
-I also serve as Coordinator and the Field Director for the pilot Princeton University Peking Opera Immersion Program in Shanghai.
+I also serve as the Field Director of the Princeton University Peking Opera Immersion Program in Shanghai.

 Before coming to Princeton, Liu was Assistant Professor/Faculty Fellow of East Asian Art and Archaeology at New York University and Visiting Professor at Hunter College.
 She was also the Research Associate (and contributor) for the special exhibition “China: Dawn of a Golden Age (200-750 AD)” at The Met and a researcher for the WWII provenance of Asian art at the Smithsonian.